withlogicco/docker-poetry/README.md

 ## Tags

-For the simplest use case pick your Poetry version, with the default Python version (latest) and image variant (buster):
+For the simplest use case just pick your Poetry version:

 ```
 ghcr.io/withlogicco/poetry:<poetry_version>
 ```

+This will use the default Python version (latest) and image variant (buster).
 You can be more specific by picking either a Python version, image variant or both:

 - Python version: `ghcr.io/withlogicco/poetry:<poetry_version>-python-<python_version>`
 - Image variant: `ghcr.io/withlogicco/poetry:<poetry_version>-<image_variant>`